esyede/rakit/packages/docs/data/strings.md

 ### Str::length()

-This method counts the length of the string (with UTF-8 support):
+Counts the length of the string (with UTF-8 support):

 ```php
 $length = Str::length('Hello'); // 5